robotpy/robotpy-build/docs/deps.rst

 * Libraries will be searched in the "libpath" directory (default is "")
 * The shared library "mylib" will be linked to the python module being built

+.. note:: When ``RPYBUILD_DEBUG`` isn't specified, downloaded shared libraries
+          are stripped on Linux.

 Maven artifacts
 ---------------